SnowyWhite/Bootstrap/SETUP.md

 bdep init -C -@msvc cc config.cxx=cl config.cc.compiledb=./ config.config.hermetic=true
 ```

-> 💡 Note:
-> - This defaults to an `x86_64` target.
+> 💡 Note: This defaults to an `x86_64` target.
 Use the `x86` Developer Command Prompt if you need 32-bit.

-> - The `config.config.hermetic=true` variable ensures the configuration is portable and can be used from anywhere
+The `config.config.hermetic=true` variable ensures the configuration is portable.
-> (outside a Developer command Prompt).
+This means that it can be used from outside a Visual Studio Developer command Prompt.

 ## 🧱 Building the Project